-One of the most common issues we get at ECHOtape is how to address cold weather problems—whether it’s getting tape to stick in the cold, coming up with a unique adhesive solution for sub-zero climates or how to best seal the building envelope.
+One of the most common issues we get at ECHOtape is how to address cold-weather problems—whether it’s getting tape to stick in the cold, coming up with a unique adhesive solution for sub-zero climates or how to best seal the building envelope.
 Indeed, the simple fact is that homes in colder climates use more energy for heating than those in warmer climates use for air-conditioning.
-There two main reasons why.
+However, warmer climates present a different set of challenges.

-First, there are generally fewer degrees of difference between indoor and outdoor conditions in warmer climates.
-In Florida, cooling a building from 95 degrees to 75 degrees requires only 20 degrees of change, while warming a home in Wisconsin from 25 degrees to 70 degrees means increasing the temperature by 45 degrees.
-This relationship is reflected by using metrics called heating degree days (HDDs) and cooling degree days (CDDs).
-These metrics reflect the amount of effort required to make homes comfortable by comparing the average outdoor temperatures each day to the indoor temperature setting.
-Madison, Wisconsin, has 7,333 heating degree days, while Miami has only 2,562 cooling degree days.
+On average, there is a smaller temperature difference between indoor and outdoor conditions in warmer climates.
+In Florida, cooling a building from 95°F to 75°F entails only a 20-degree temperature change while warming a home in Wisconsin from 20°F to 70°F results in a 50-degree temperature difference.
+This relationship over an entire season is captured in a metric known as heating degree days (HDDs) and cooling degree days (CDDs).
+For example, Madison, Wisconsin, has 7,333 heating degree days, while Miami has only 2,562 cooling degree days.
 (You can find average heating degree days for any city in the U.S. here.)

-That said, warmer climates do have their own unique set of challenges when it comes to building Zero Energy Ready Homes.
+That said, warmer climates do have their own unique set of challenges when it comes to building beyond green.
 Energy modeling will help optimize insulation, air sealing, and equipment selection in warmer climes, but here are four key areas highlighted by the Zero Energy Project that builders and contractors need to consider when building in warmer climates.

 Thermal Mass.
 Concrete, brick, tile and thick plaster will absorb large quantities of heat and release it slowly.
 This “thermal mass effect” helps even out daily temperature swings, especially in desert climates that experience large temperature swings from day to night.
 Heat is absorbed by these high-mass materials during the daytime and, if nights are cool enough, opening the home at night can help vent the heat outside.